VBayesLab/VBLabDocs/Tutorial-MFVB-Elaborate-Model.md

 In some situations, however, by introducing auxiliary variables, we can equivalently represent the model by augmenting the parameter space such that MFVB is applicable.
 The use of auxiliary variables to facilitate statistical computations is widely used in many areas of statistics.

-The term *elaborate model* to refer to a statistical model  in which its prior or its data density can be augmented using auxiliary variables such that the optimal variational distributions  in $\eqref{eq:optimal VB}$ admit a standard form.
+The term *elaborate model* to refer to a statistical model  in which its prior or its data density can be augmented using auxiliary variables such that the optimal variational distributions [(9)](/VBLabDocs/tutorial/example#mjx-eqn-MFVB-9) admit a standard form.
 Introducing auxiliary variables makes MFVB tractable, but this might come at the price of reducing the variational approximation accuracy; however, we won't discuss this issue in any detail in this tutorial.

 More precisely, consider the standard Bayesian model